Pestos, Dips & Sauces

 • 1 red pepper, sliced into small matchstick size

-• 1 carrot sliced into matchstick size
+• 1 carrot, sliced into matchstick size

 • 2 cups mung bean sprouts

-• 2 tbsp pistachio nuts for garnish
+• 2 tablespoons pistachio nuts for garnish

 • 4-5 saffron filaments for garnish